0xSero/partisia-docs/docs/operator-5-reader-vps.md

 >
 > - After completing this guide You know how to start and update a reader node.
 This will help you to run a Block producing node later, because all the terminal commands are the same.

+The following steps are the same as you went through setting up a reader node on your local machine.
+You should use the non-root user you created in the previous [step](operator-4-security.md).
+You need to install the [recommended software](operator-1-specs.md) before you start.

 ### Step 1 - Creating the folders

 In this guide we will be running the nodes from the folder `/opt/pbc-betanet` with user:group `1500:1500`.
 First we need to create the `conf` and `storage` folders for the application: